 - I have other health conditions.
 How can I best manage them together?

-  - Are there any brochures or websites you recommend?
+- Are there written materials I can take with me or websites you recommend?

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions, including:

 - When did you begin having symptoms?

 - What types of visual symptoms or other sensations do you have?